Mary Stewart (novelist): Personal life

 Mary Rainbow met and married her husband, Frederick Stewart, a young Scot lecturer in Geology, whilst they were both working at Durham University.
 They were married by her father in September 1945 after having met at a VE Day dance; their engagement was announced in The Times only one month after they met.
 At 30, she suffered an ectopic pregnancy, undiagnosed for several weeks, and as a consequence could not have children.

 In 1956, they moved to Edinburgh, where he became professor of geology and mineralogy, and later chairman of the Geology Department at University of Edinburgh.

 In 1974, Mary's husband Frederick Stewart was knighted and she became Lady Stewart, although she never used the title.
 Her husband died in 2001.

 In semi-retirement Stewart resided in Edinburgh as well as near Loch Awe.
 An avid gardener, Mary and her husband shared a keen love of nature.
 She was also fond of her cat Tory, a black and white female, who lived to be eighteen.

 Mary Stewart died on 9 May 2014.
 Her entry in the Oxford Dictionary of National Biography was added in 2022.

+Adaptations

+Her novel The Moon-Spinners was very loosely adapted as The Moon-Spinners by Walt Disney Productions in 1964.
+Directed by James Neilson, it starred Hayley Mills, Eli Wallach and Peter McEnery.

+Three of her children's novels (The Little Broomstick, Ludo and the Star Horse and A Walk in Wolf Wood) were adapted for Jackanory.

+The first novel in her Arthurian Saga, The Crystal Cave, was adapted for television in 1991 as Merlin of the Crystal Cave.
+Directed by Michael Darlow, it starred George Winter, Robert Powell and Jon Finch.

+The Little Broomstick was adapted as the 2017 animated feature film Mary and the Witch's Flower, directed by Hiromasa Yonebayashi.